Celebrating over 55 years of music!

 Music teacher Syd Read stepped up to the podium after Royse’s departure, followed by David Miller who conducted from 1987 until 1996.
 Miller began the practice of hiring professional section leaders to assist the orchestra in achieving a higher level of skill and musicality.
 A board of directors was officially formed.
 Performing at the Oakville Waterfront Festival enabled the orchestra to introduce symphonic music to hundreds of Oakville residents.
 The ensuing years saw enormous support grow from the community of Oakville for its orchestra.

-Today the Oakville Symphony is thriving.
-Thanks to the inspired leadership of Maestro Roberto De Clara (1997-2021) it continues to present exciting and challenging programs for its audiences each season.
-Highlights have included the first performance by the OS of Shostakovitch Symphony #5 in the centennial year of the composer and the introduction of a choral series featuring performances of the Brahms and Mozart Requiems.
+Under the inspired leadership of Maestro Roberto De Clara (1997-2021) the Symphony continued to present exciting and challenging programs for its audiences each season.
+Highlights included the first performance by the OS of Shostakovitch Symphony #5 in the centennial year of the composer and the introduction of a choral series featuring performances of the Brahms and Mozart Requiems.
 The orchestra grew to over eighty volunteer musicians plus eleven professionals who provided leadership and inspiration.
-Performances by talented young soloists as well as established guest artists are featured in each concert.
+Performances by talented young soloists as well as established guest artists featured in each concert.
 All this, combined with the work of its dedicated board of directors, resulted in an unprecedented number of loyal repeat subscription sales for over a decade, leaving only a handful of empty seats.
-The OS is truly unique among community orchestras in Canada.

 In 2015, the Symphony awarded 10 Young Artists with $1500 scholarships.
 Those, coupled with the $500 Kenneth Hollier Award has made the OS very attractive to Oakville’s youth, stimulating the interest of young people in the community with symphonic music.

 The Oakville Symphony’s Outreach Committee initiated a series of mini-concerts introducing young children to instruments of the orchestra.
 In the fall of 2006 the first Young People’s Concert featuring the full orchestra was performed.